NASA-AMMOS/Landform/Cloud/Infrastructure/README.md

 Stack creation does not set up any mappings between S3 and the stack.
 Configure S3 bukets to send notifications to S3 listener lambdas for the prefixes where observations/tiles/whatever will go.

+######Making changes to the stack:

+Always change the template and upadate the stack from the changed template, so that infrastructure changes are recorded and any nececary updates changes cause elsewhere in the stack actually happen.
+For example, an edit to a table primary key will require a replacement of the table, so the worker configuration has to be changed so workers have the new table name.
+Updating the stack with a changed template takes care of anything like that.

 #####Deploying code to worker instances:

 Use the deploylambdas and deploylandform scripts to deploy to your workers and lambdas.
 The workers do not (currently) have an initial deployment, so you have to deploy at least once before they will do anything.